gamberoillecito/PoliTO-thesis/test/test.typ

 - `degree-name`: Name of your degree
 - `supervisors`: List of the supervisors (relatori), must always be a list even if there is a single name.
 For example `("Mario Rossi", )`
 - `academic-year`: "20xx/20xx"
-- `graduation-session`: Month and year of the graduation session
+- `graduation-session`: Month and year of the graduation session.
+Set this to `none` to remove this line from the cover.
 - `for-print`: Optional, if `true` the left margin of the page will be increased to account for binding
+- `bibliography`: Optional, result of the `bibliography()` function of typst, this allows proper stilying of the bibliography.

 == Fonts